 The book "Running a Restaurant for Dummies" classifies casual-style dining as anything between fast food and fine dining.
 Trademarks of family-style dining may include:

 - Moderately priced menu

 - Full bar, usually separate from the dining room

-- Applebee’s Neighborhood Grill and Bar– As the name implies, their menu focuses on classic America food including their signature menu item Riblets.
+- Applebee’s Neighborhood Grill and Bar: As the name implies, their menu focuses on classic American food, including their signature menu item, Riblets.

-- On the Border Mexican Grill and Cantina– Essentially the Tex-Mex version of Applebees, featuring tableside service, where servers whip up fresh guacamole for customers.
+- On the Border Mexican Grill and Cantina: It is essentially the Tex-Mex version of Applebee's, featuring tableside service where servers whip up fresh guacamole for customers.

-In traditional family-style dining food is served on platters and diners serve themselves (just like at home).
+In traditional family-style dining, food is served on platters, and diners serve themselves (just like at home).
 You can see this type of dining at many traditional Chinese and Korean restaurants.
-Olive Garden built one of the most successful campaigns on their family-style dining with the tagline “When you’re here, you’re family” serving up unlimited bread and salad in large platters for the entire dining party.
-Today it is not uncommon for family-style restaurants to serve guests individual entrees already plated.
+Olive Garden built one of the most successful campaigns on their family-style dining with the tagline “When you’re here, you’re family,” serving up unlimited breadsticks and salad in large platters for the entire dining party.
+Today, it is not uncommon for family-style restaurants to serve guests individual entrees already plated.

-If you offering catering services at your restaurant, family style dining works well for small to mid-sized groups.
+If you offer catering services at your restaurant, family-style dining works well for small to mid-sized groups.
 It is much easier to simultaneously feed 50 people if you have to drop only 10 salads versus 50.

 Like every type of restaurant concept, family dining has its benefits and drawbacks.
-Large platters of food can be messy and there is little portion control, unlike plating meals individually.
-Family style dining also requires a group consensus of what to order, which can be challenging.
-Benefits of family-style include a relaxed atmosphere where customers have more control over what they eat.
+Large platters of food can be messy and there is little portion control, unlike when plating meals individually.
+Family-style dining also requires a group consensus of what to order, which can be challenging.
+Benefits of family style include a relaxed atmosphere where customers have more control over what they eat.